dhivaab/MyNotes/questions.md

 18. auroroa read and write for lower prirority cqueries - create custom endpiont
 19. dynamo db performance increase -> reduce the number of partition keys
 20. shield - ddos attack
+21. Infrequent access - put in s3 and life cycle to 0 days to glaicer.
+22. If you are not able to access to EC2 and get error "Server refused our key"
+     - the SSH private key that you are using has the file permission of 0777
+23. Snapshots are automatically encrypted and all data moving between the volume and instance are encrypted.
+24. However, you noticed that one of the Availability Zones is not receiving any traffic. - The AZ is not added to load balancer which is not receiving any traffic.
+25. if primary database instance fails what happens to aurora during failover -> first attempt to create a new one in same AZ if not then go for next AZ.
+26. Attempting to log in as the administrator more than twice with the wrong password zeroizes your HSM appliance.
+When an HSM is zeroized, all keys, certificates, and other data on the HSM is destroyed.
+27. atuomate the ec2 instance environment - aws ec2-describe-instances
+28. you need to provide the ability to fully restore the data stored in their EBS volumes by using EBS snapshots.   - maintains single snapshot - (low cost)